Abik1221/Eaglepoint-Problem-to-solve/task_1/task1.md

     *   Rounding: Used `int(val * 100) / 100.0` to truncate to 2 decimal places as requested.

-check for the flow chart image in this folder
+check for the flow chart image that i design using draw.io in this folder